 - 1. When calling Boca Research Technical Support, have the following information available:

-- Board name and part number (located on the board)
+- Board name and part number

-- Computer model

-- · Peripherals in system

 - Computer manufacturer

+- Computer Model

+- Peripherals in system

 - Operating system and version

 If you suspect a problem with a specific program or software package, make note of the name, version or release number, and manufacturer of the software.

-- 2. Call Boca Research Technical Support Department between the hours of 8:00 a.m. and 6:30 p.m.
-EST at (561) 241-8088.
-A technical support specialist will be available to discuss the problem(s) you are experiencing.
+Call our Technical Support Department between the hours of 8:00 a.m. and 6:30 p.m.
+EST Monday through Friday at (561) 241-8088.
+A technician will be available to discuss the problem(s) you are experiencing.

 If factory service is required, you will be given a Return Merchandise Authorization (RMA) number.
 Please place this number on the outside of the package when you return the item(s) for service and reference it on any correspondence included in the package.
-Boca Research, Inc. will return any product which is not accompanied by an RMA number. - 3.
-Refer to the Warranty Statement if the product is covered under the five-year Boca Research, Inc. Limited Warranty. - 4.
+Boca Research, Inc. will return any product which is not accompanied by an RMA number.

+- 3. Refer to the Warranty Statement if the product is covered under the five-year Boca Research, Inc. Limited Warranty. - 4.
 Certain parts will not be covered under the Boca Research, Inc. Limited Warranty.
 Dealer installed parts are warranted by the dealer.
-Parts which you have installed yourself are covered only by the suppliers warranties.
+Parts which you have installed yourself are covered only by the supplier's warranties.
 In these cases, Boca Research, Inc. can identify which parts are defective, but will not replace such parts until specific written authorization is received from you.
-The cost of parts and labor involved in making such repairs will be billed to you C.O.D.

-- 5. When sending the modem to Boca Research, Inc. for repairs, please be sure to include:
+The cost of parts and labor involved in making such repairs will be billed to you C.O.D. - 5.
+When sending the product to Boca Research, Inc. for repairs, please be sure to include:

-- the Boca Research modem (board only)
+- the modem (board or external case only)

 - your name

 - your return street address (for UPS purposes)

-- your phone number
+- phone number

-- the RMA number mentioned above.
+- the RMA number mentioned above